-African black soap is another all-natural product that had the internet raving about it, however it is advisable to avoid, avoid, avoid.
+African black soap is another all-natural product that had the internet raving about it, however, it is advisable to avoid, avoid, avoid.
 African black soap is highly alkaline so it disrupts your skin’s pH.
-Your skin is supposed to be acidic, so it can therefore damage your skin’s protective barrier, leaving your with dry, tight skin.
+Your skin is supposed to be acidic, so it can therefore damage your skin’s protective barrier, leaving you with dry, tight skin.
 Your skin could react to this by overproducing oil thereby causing breakouts.
-It is suggested to use more hydrating cleanser like this gentle skin cleanser from Cetaphil, available on the myDawa app.
+It is suggested to use a more hydrating cleanser like this gentle skin cleanser from Cetaphil, available on MYDAWA.

 Always remember, the higher the SPF (Sun Protective Factor), the longer you can stay out with your skin exposed.
 Therefore the higher the SPF, the better.
 The use of lip balms with SPF is also highly recommended.
 After all, your lips are also exposed to the rays of the sun.